-The DH200PL air duct smoke detector is a photoelectric detector.
-This smoke detection method combines with an efficient housing design that samples air passing through a duct and allows detection of a developing hazardous condition.
+The DH200RPL air duct smoke detector is a photoelectr detector.
+This smoke detection method combines with an

+Contents of the Duct Smoke Detector Housing Kit The DH200RPL Duct Smoke Detector consists of the following items Contents Of The Duct Smoke Detector efficient housing design that samples air passing through a duct and allows detection of a developing hazardous condition.
 When sufficient smoke is sensed, an alarm signal is initiated at the fire control panel monitoring the detector, and appropriate action can be taken to shut off fans, blowers and change over air handling systems, etc. This can prevent the distribution or it can isolate toxic smoke and fire gases throughout the areas served by the duct system.